 However, some languages don’t fall neatly into this category.
 For example, the Arabic language is a Semitic language that uses the Arabic alphabet.
 The Arabic writing system is from right to left!
 To properly set the layout in these documents, UK typesetters must completely alter the layout, including mirroring the direction of images and tables.

-The next challenge in typesetting services is around the complexity of hyphenation.
-While English text only has one set of hyphens, some languages like German and Spanish have two sets.
-In other words, they have both a soft hyphen (¬) and a hard hyphen (-), depending on the circumstance.
+The next challenge in a professional typesetting service is the complexity of hyphenation.
+While English text only has one set of hyphens, some languages, like German and Spanish, have two sets.
+Depending on the circumstance, they have both a soft hyphen (¬) and a hard hyphen (-).

-A soft hyphen means that a word can be broken at that point with no alteration to its meaning whereas a hard hyphen breaks the word so it cannot stand alone without altering its meaning.
-In other words, with German as an example, “die-selben” (the same) becomes “dieselben” (the same).
-The use of a soft versus hard hyphen makes all the difference in meaning!
+A soft hyphen means that it breaks a word at that point without altering its meaning, whereas a hard hyphen breaks the word so it cannot stand alone without changing its meaning.
+In other words, with German as an example, die-selben (the same) becomes diesel¬ben (the same).
+When typesetting, the use of a soft vs hard hyphen makes all the difference in the meaning of the language!

-In most cases, the languages for which typesetting is required are ones that use different alphabets from English.
+In most cases, the language that requires a typesetting service uses a different alphabet from English.
 These include Japanese, Arabic, Korean, Chinese and many others.
-In these cases, it is important to make sure that the typesetting renders the text in a way that preserves its natural integrity.
-This often requires hiring a native speaker who has experience working with foreign language typesetting.
+In these cases, it is crucial to ensure that the typesetting renders the text in a way that preserves its natural integrity.
+This often requires hiring a native speaker with experience working with foreign typesetting.

-Typesetting and formatting can be a challenge for some typesetting companies.
-At Renaissance Translations, we have expert designers working closely with our professional translators to deliver an error-free document in a timely manner.
-Our typesetting services has helped hundreds of companies working abroad with an accurate typesetting for their brochures, leaflets, books and other types of documents.
-Contact our project managers today to discuss your project!
+Language typesetting and formatting can be a challenge for some agencies to get right.
+But at Renaissance Translations, we have expert designers working closely with our professional translators to deliver an error-free document in a timely manner.